-5.8.2 Acceleration.
+- 5.8.2 Acceleration.
 Acceleration should be considered in developing estimates for contract modifications that increase the scope of work.
 Simply defined, acceleration is a speeding up of the work in an attempt to complete performance earlier than otherwise anticipated.
-Acceleration consists of such items as increased manning, added shift work, overtime, rescheduling of work force, new hires, new subcontracting, etc. Acceleration costs will nearly always be incurred when significant growth or new work is added to a work package that is to be completed in the original contract performance period.
+Acceleration consists of such items as increased manning, added shift work, overtime, rescheduling of work force, new hires, new subcontracting, etc. Acceleration, when required, must be considered in any estimate for changed work in a job order.
+Acceleration costs will nearly always be incurred when significant growth or new work is added to a work package that is to be completed in the original contract performance period.
 A contract is also "accelerated" if the original performance period is decreased without an accompanying decrease in the scope of work.
-When acceleration is required, it must be identified in the contract modification (scope of work) and estimated as any other work element is estimated.
+When acceleration is required, it must be identified in the contract modification (scope of work) and estimated as any other work element is estimated. - 5.8.3 Disruption.

-5.8.3 Disruption.
 Disruption costs should also be considered in developing cost estimates for contract modifications.
 It is the cost of the man-hours, materials and other costs that are expended to offset inefficiencies experienced as a result of Government-caused or contractor-caused changes or other departures from the original schedule that includes the effect of changed work on unchanged work.
 It is also the process by which the inefficiencies in the performance of contract work are created.
 Disruption, when it can be identified, must be quantified and accounted for in any contract modification estimate prepared.
 As with most estimating, quantifying disruption is an inexact process and there are few official guidelines to draw on for assistance.
-The real requirements to be kept in mind are that it must be considered in determining the scope of work and, if present, the contractor must be compensated for disruption attributable to the change, must not be considered.
+The real requirements to be kept in mind are that it must be considered in determining the scope of work and, if present, the contractor must be compensated for disruption attributable to the change.
+Disruption attributable to the contractor's past performance, without regard for the change, must not be considered. - 5.8.4 Delay.

-5.8.4 Delay.
 When a contract change affects the completion of the contract, a contractor may request additional compensation for this "delay".
 Delay can also be an element of the contractor's cost estimate when other Government action or inaction causes a delay to the contractor's efforts.
 Delay is defined as that period of time a contractor is required to perform beyond the planned delivery or completion date, due to contractually remediable Government action or inaction (e.g., changes, stop work orders, suspension or late or defective GFM).
 Delay must also be considered whenever any time-oriented event affects the length of or causes a suspension in scheduled contract work.
 As with any other cost element, if present, it must be identified, quantified and accounted for in any estimate provided.
 Delay attributable solely to the contractor's execution of the job order is not considered in any estimate for a contract modification.